indoor ferns

 Soil

 The potting soil you use for your houseplants should be similar.
 To enrich the soil you are working with, you can add organic compost to thicken and enhance it.
-Compost material that contains peat or something similar will help feed the plant nutrients and help it hold onto moisture without becoming oversaturated.
+Compost material that contains peat moss or something similar will help provide essential nutrients to the plants and allow the soil to retain moisture without becoming oversaturated.

 Pruning